Austin Business Woman Redesign

 Wireframes:

-Usability Testing Round 2:
+Usability Testing - Round 2

 A/B Testing:

-What Shannon is Looking for:
+What Shannon Is Looking For?

-• Breadcrumbs
+• Breadcrumbs for easier site navigation

-• Products grouped together to avoid vertical scrolling
+• Grouped products to minimize vertical scrolling

 • Filtering options:

-• By Category
+• Category

 • Item type